-$(\overline{CS} = "L", \overline{RAS} = "L", \overline{CAS} = "H", \overline{WE} = "H", BA0, BA1 = Bank, A0 to A12 be row address)$
+$(\overline{CS} = "L", \overline{RAS} = "L", \overline{CAS} = "H", \overline{WE} = "H", BA0, BA1, BA2=Bank, A0 to A13 be row address)$

 The Bank Activate command must be applied before any Read or Write operation can be executed.
 Immediately after the bank active command, the DDR2 SDRAM can accept a read or write command on the following clock cycle.
 If a Read/Write command is issued to a bank that has not satisfied the tRCDmin specification, then additive latency must be programmed into the device to delay when the Read/Write command is internally issued to the device.
 The additive latency value must be chosen to assure tRCDmin is satisfied.
-Additive latencies of 0, 1, 2, 3, 4, 5, 6 and 7 are supported.
+Additive latencies of 0, 1, 2, 3, 4, 5 and 6 are supported.
 Once a bank has been activated it must be precharged before another Bank Activate command can be applied to the same bank.
 The bank active and precharge times are defined as tRAS and tRP, respectively.
 The minimum time interval between successive Bank Activate commands to the same bank is determined by the RAS cycle time of the device (tRC).
-The minimum time interval between Bank Activate commands is tRRD.
+The minimum time interval between Bank Activate commands to the same bank Activate commands is tRRD.